bioperl/bioperl-docker/README.md

 * `latest`: Built from the current `master` branch of the bioperl-live repository.
-This image gets automatically rebuilt upon every update to the bioperl-live `master` branch.
+This image gets automatically rebuilt upon every update to the bioperl-live `master` branch that passes the continuous integration test on Travis CI.
 * `stable`: Built from the latest stable release of BioPerl on CPAN.
 This build may change from one major revision to the next if the latest stable release on CPAN changes the major revision.
 This